Open Enrollment 2021 will start on November 1st, and the health insurance marketplaces will remain open until December 15th.

 The new rule will give states more flexibility.
 Rather than selecting from the 10 Essential Health Benefits, states will be able build their own Essential Health Benefits for benchmark plans.
 States will be able to choose from the 50 Essential Health Benefit benchmark plans that were used in other states in 2017.

 With fewer regulations on benefits, the new rule will give health insurance companies more flexibility.
 With more flexibility, the Trump administration is hoping insurers will get creative with their policies, bringing more competition and options to the marketplace for consumers.

 The individual mandate was repealed for 2019.
-Meaning, Americans without health coverage in 2019 will not be subject to a tax penalty.
+Meaning, Americans without health coverage in 2019 and 2020 will not be subject to a tax penalty.